cmcmA20/cubical-mini/CONTRIBUTING.md

 - Create multiple representations of the same type and document what proofs are easy in this representation, and why.

-- TODO
+- Put equivalent representation of the same type in different folders.
-  Put equivalent representation of the same type in ??? folders.
+  The computational one should be default and have no suffix.
-  This seems to be unsolvable in a satisfying way because the underlying storage is a tree, but there are types for which any representation choice is arbitrary.
+  For example see `Fin` and `FinSum`.